dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 accurate resolutions below 10ms.

 [owamp](FIXME) has much promise but I still don't trust its
-measurements: lacking both realtime privs and fdtimer support, also - and it needs *good* ntp or ptp sync on both sides to work right (which is really rather unneeded for a short test).
+measurements: lacking both realtime privs and fdtimer support, and it needs *good* ntp or ptp sync on both sides to work right (which is really rather unneeded for a short test).